ShuTheWise/SimplifyCGAL/README.md

 Example: SimplifyCGAL.exe inputModel.off outputModel.off 0.5

 Supported file format is Object File Format (\*.off).
 While it is not a very common mesh format you can certainly convert any mesh to a Object File Format.
-Among other you can use MeshLab http://www.meshlab.net/.
+Among others you can use MeshLab http://www.meshlab.net/.

 More information about the simplification method can be found here https://doc.cgal.org/latest/Surface_mesh_simplification/index.html